linxia25/dsgn270-a1/dsgn270-a1.md

 ###Content Scannable
 - I think the content scannable is very good, even though the designer does not use the **Z-Pattern** layout or **zig-zag pattern** layout.

 - Due to the symmetrical layout of the page, visitors will use top-to-bottom scanning.
 At the same time, DJI puts the most important content on the first and second screens.
 In my opinion, designers do not want users to scan web pages, but rather want users to see what they get when they open the homepage.

 - This website uses some short text to describe different products.
 For example, use "Make Your Moments Fly" to summarize the value of drones and use "Magic At Hand" to summarize the price of handheld video equipment.

 ### Priciples
 - The website uses different sizes of text to tell what's most important, such as the text size of the product name will be larger.

 - The pictures of page use good color and contrast.
 The designer uses dark text on a light background to clarify the meaning of the picture.

 - The pictures of page use the same consistent typography, imagery, colour schemes and layout which give people a sense of unity and cohesiveness.

 - However, the text of pages does not use left alignment but uses a center alignment mode.
-I think web designers have abandoned the F pattern ideas, so they adopted this alignment.
+I think designers have abandoned the F pattern ideas, so they adopted this alignment.

 - The pictures of homepage are displayed in two per line.
 If it can be modified to display three per line, it will be more attractive, just like the pictures on online store pages.

 ##Mobile Friendliness
 - When using a mobile phone to open the DJI website, the content of the website is responsive and all the content are parity.

 - In addition to responsive,  the sticky navigation is always at the top of the page so that visitors can operate at any time during the visit.

 - For ecommerce website, it's essential to have a method for visitors to easily contact.
 Click-to-call allows the visitors to phone the business in just one tap.

 ## Summary